nslavov/scp/index.md

 ------------

 Each cell performs its biological functions by changing the abundance, localization, modifications and interactions of its proteins.
-Analyzing these processes requires quantifying proteins in single cells, which is the focus of this web portal.
-Its pages include both [single-cell proteomics methods](methods) and [data](data) from single mammalian cells, both primary cells and cell lines.
+Analyzing these processes at single-cell resolution requires quantifying proteins in single cells, which is the focus of this web portal.
+Its pages include [single-cell proteomics methods](methods), [computational analysis tools](computational-analysis), and [data and metadata](data) from single mammalian cells, both primary cells and cell lines.